What is Brevia?

 Additionally, tips for writing each type of Brevia story can be found here.

 What different kinds of opportunities are there on Brevia?

 As a member of Brevia, you can write articles, take pictures, help with page and web site designs, or all of the above!

 Once your article has been selected for inclusion in the next issue of Brevia, you will be assigned a section editor and a set of deadlines.
 You’ll work closely with that section editor to get your story in good shape; then, the story goes to Jessi Glueck and Alan Yang, the co-editors-in-chief, for finishing touches.
 During the Spring of 2017, you will work on an issue of Brevia that will come out in Fall 2017.

 Whom should I contact if I have questions?

 For most questions, you’re welcome to contact Jessi Glueck and Alan Yang, Co-Editors in Chief, at email@example.com.

 In each issue, we have a theme.
 We would like many articles to be at least tangentially related to the theme for this issue, but if you cannot come up with an idea for the theme, feel free to write on a topic of general interest.
-The theme for the Spring 2017 issue is cycles!
+The theme for the Summer 2017 issue is waves!
 Below is a description of the theme and some possible story ideas.
 But please, feel free to get creative.